DefinitelyTyped/DefinitelyTyped/README.md

 #### Create a new package

+If you are the library author, or can make a pull request to the library, [bundle](http://www.typescriptlang.org/docs/handbook/declaration-files/publishing.html) types instead of publishing to DefinitelyTyped.

 If you are adding typings for an NPM package, create a directory with the same name.
 If the package you are adding typings for is not on NPM, make sure the name you choose for it does not conflict with the name of a package on NPM.